Code-Institute-Submissions/Gwgjnr-Fourteen_Tribes_SepResub/README.md

 - Please see [here](assets/images/csscheck.PNG) for CSS Validator.

 Throughout the creation of this site, I found that the most issues arised when scaling the site to smaller screen sizes.
-I encountered issues like this [example](assets/images/ms1_issue1.PNG).
+I encountered issues like this [example](assets/images/ms1_issue1.PNG) where the imagery would overlap on the headings.
 After speaking with a peer, I decided to make use of bootstrap's columns system to ensure the imagary and text did not cross over.

-Even after making use of bootstrap to eliminate most of these issues, I found that the text still crossed over the image on the secondary pages, please see [example](assets/images/ms1_issue1.PNG) here.
+Even after making use of bootstrap to eliminate most of these issues, I found that the text still crossed over the image on the secondary pages, please see [example](assets/images/ms1_issue2.PNG) here which only occurred between 970px - 1140px.
+I rectifed this issue by adding a media queries range which targeted the descendant elements of the article_area class, adding a margin to the left.

 ## Deployment

 You can follow the steps below to deploy the project to GitHub.